 Many people follow the footpath around the edge of the park enjoying the fine views of Bedale Hall and St Gregory's Church.
 For those that fancy a slightly longer walk, a tree-lined path leads from the south-west edge of the park for half a mile along the edge of the adjacent golf course.

 Throughout the Spring and Summer, Bedale Park is used for many public events.
-Every Saturday morning from March to October it plays host to the Bedale Car Boot Sales and at the start of November it hosts the Bedale Bonfire and Fireworks event.
+On Saturday mornings from March to October it plays host to the Bedale car boot sales and at the start of November it hosts the Bedale Bonfire and Fireworks.
 Other regular visitors include a fairground, Circus Montini, and events organised by many local organisations, from car shows to garden parties.

 If you would like to use the Park to stage a public event - or for private or commercial use - please contact the Council.

 Wycar Green is an attractive triangle of grassland behind the Market Place on the South side.
 The old town pump (pictured) stands in the middle of it, and at its south side is the "new" Old Grammar School, now a private residence.

 Beckside & Harbour

 If you go down Bridge Street and turn left at the Bridge, there is a well-kept path for a mile or so along Bedale Beck.
 A short distance along is "the Harbour", a weir and sluice gate which is the remnant of a Victorian plan to make the Beck into a navigable canal connecting the rivers Ure and Swale.
 Across the Beck is Bedale's historic Leech House.

 Southfields Public Open Space and Play Area

 This is a large grassy space in the middle of the Southfields estate, containing a play area for younger children.

 Burrill Road Public Open Space